Celebrating Christmas in the Netherlands – traditions & food

 We also give each other presents during the Christmas days (of course we lay the presents under the Christmas tree!).
 However, the way (and on which day) we’re giving the presents differs per family.

 Some families buy a present for every person in the family, but often families draw lots.
 They buy presents only for the person they drew.
 Normally, you discuss beforehand for how many euro’s you can buy presents, so everyone gets the same at the end.
 You can make a wish list as well before the lots are drawn.
 In that way you can help and show the things you’d like to have.

 In some families, people also write poems for each other.
 This can go about anything: about the last year, about that person’s characteristics or about funny / good things which happened in the past.

-Beside the Christmas days, the food and the presents, we also have the following traditions:
+Beside the Christmas days, the food and the presents, we also have the following Christmas traditions in The Netherlands: